Al-Tawwāb: Deeper translation

-In his book, "Al-Maqsad Al-Asna fi Sharah Asma' Allahu al-Husna" (also known as "The Best Means in Explaining Allah's Beautiful Names"), Imam Al Ghazali translates At-Tawwāb as "He who constantly turns man to repentance".
-He states that At-Tawwāb is "the One Who keeps on facilitating the causes of repentance for His creatures time and time again by showing them some of His signs, by conveying to them some of His Warnings and by revealing to them some of His deterrents and cautions with the Intent that they, having been apprised of the dangers of their sins, might be filled with fear by His frightening them and subsequently turn to repentance.
+In his book, "Al-Maqsad Al-Asna fi Sharah Asma' Allahu al-Husna" (also known as "The Best Means in Explaining Allah's Beautiful Names"), Imam Al Ghazali translates At-Tawwāb as "The Ever-Relenting, He who constantly turns man to repentance".
+He states that Al-Tawwāb is "the One Who keeps on facilitating the causes of repentance for His creatures time and time again by showing them some of His signs, by conveying to them some of His Warnings and by revealing to them some of His deterrents and cautions with the Intent that they, having been apprised of the dangers of their sins, might be filled with fear by His frightening them and subsequently turn to repentance.
 Through (His) accepting (the evidence of their penitence), the Favor of God Most High (once again) reverts to them."

-Others try to explain this Attribute by stating that Allah is the One Who beckons for our return, the One Who forgives those who return to goodness, the One Who restores to grace those who repent and the One Who forgives those who forgive others.
+Others, try to explain this Attribute by stating that Allah is the One Who beckons for our return, the One Who forgives those who return to goodness, the One Who restores to grace those who repent and the One Who forgives those who forgive others.

 Other attributes of Allah such as Al Haleem, Al Ghaffar, Al Ghaffur and Al-Afuw give the impression that asking forgiveness for one's sin is different from seeking repentance.
 At-Tawwāb seems to require a necessary step for forgiveness.
 An individual must make a sincere attempt to repent for a sin and vow not to return to it.

 Occurrence in the Quran

-The Attribute of At-Tawwāb occurs frequently in the Quran in various ayat.
+The Attribute of At-Tawwāb occurs frequently in the Quran in the various Ayah.
 For example, it can be found in the verses 2:128, 4:64, 9:104, 49:12, 110:3.